Lineax17/fedora-update/README.md

-# Fedora Update Control Kit
+# Tuxgrade

-A robust and automated system upgrade script for Fedora Linux (Fedora 41+).
-It streamlines the update process for DNF, Flatpak, Snap, and Homebrew, while ensuring system stability-especially for NVIDIA users.
+A robust and automated system upgrade script for Linux.
+It streamlines the update process for APT, DNF, Pacman, Flatpak, Snap, and Homebrew, while ensuring system stability-especially for NVIDIA users.

-**Note:** Compatible with both DNF 4 (version 4.19+ tested on Fedora 40) and DNF 5 (Fedora 41+).

 ## Features